code-warrior/the-modular-grid/README.md

 ## <a name="installation">Installing the Beta</a>
 Installing this extension requires downloading a folder and “feeding” it to Chrome.
 I’ll discuss how to do this through the GitHub Desktop client and via a command line interface.

+**Note**: Like most extensions, this extension is not designed to work on the extensions page found at `chrome://extensions`.
+Thus, do not confuse this with a bug.

 ### <a name="github-desktop-installation">GitHub Desktop Installation</a>
 (Burden: ~8 minutes)